voxmedia/open-source-contribution-guidelines/inactive-readme.md

 # Your project (inactive)

-Tell us what your project is, what problem it solves, and why people should use it.
+Introduce the project briefly; say what it is and what it does and why you might want to use or contribute to it.

 ## Getting started